pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 network, or verification, or transformations into runtime structures (e.g. linking).

-In Aptos, consistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
+In Pont, consistency of the code cache can be broken by a system transaction that performs a hard upgrade, requiring the adapter to stop processing transactions until a restart takes place.
 Other clients may have different "code models" (e.g. some form of versioning).